Kihumba/private-/D3/JavaScript D3/Curriculum/Output 01- Build an Application with Angular and Node/README.md

 - **The Product:** Using Angular 2(+) as your front end framework and Node/Express as your back end framework, build a real-world app that enables users to share their knowledge. <br>
 - **The Process:** To get you started, [fork this repo](https://github.com/gothinkster/realworld), read through their documentation, and connect to their live API to facilitate the process.  <br>
 - **The Follow-Through:** When you’re done building your application, make sure you test and debug the app completely.
 Then distribute it to a group of Andelans to get their user feedback.
-Who knows, maybe Andela will want to keep building on your product and using it forever if it’s really amazing…
+Who knows, maybe Andela will want to keep building on your product and use it forever if it’s really amazing…

 -----------------------------------------------------------
 >> Find your ZPD: